Von-Neumann finiteness and reversibility in some classes of non-associative algebras: Preliminaries

 \section{Preliminaries}

-In this section, we recapitulate basic facts about involutive and quadratic algebras, and state some general results that will be used later.

-First, observe that the classes von-Neumann finite respectively reversible algebras are closed under taking subalgebras: if $A$ is von-Neumann finite (respectively, reversible) and $B$ is a subalgebra of $A$, then $B$ is also von-Neumann finite (reversible).
-Since matrix algebras are von-Neumann finite, and every finite-dimensional associative algebra can be embedded in a matrix algebra, we have the following (well known) result.
+First, observe that the classes of von-Neumann finite respectively reversible algebras are closed under taking subalgebras.
+Since matrix algebras are von-Neumann finite, and every finite-di\-men\-sion\-al associative algebra can be embedded in a matrix algebra, we have the following (well known) result.

 \begin{lma} Every finite-dimensional associative $F$-algebra is von-Neumann finite. \end{lma}